Privacy policy

 The personal data that we collect from you will not ordinarily be transferred to, or stored at, a destination outside of the United Kingdom or the European Economic Area (EEA).

-How long we will keep information about you
+How long we will keep Information about you

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
-We may keep your personal data for longer in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
+We may keep your personal data for longer in the event of a complaint or if there is a prospect of litigation in respect to our relationship with you.

 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.